mpsonntag/snippets/courses/teaching/Linux.md

 ## Safely removing files

+First make sure that you hard drive is not an SSD.
+The methods described below all overwrite the file content multiple times.
+On SSDs this not only does not properly overwrite the actual file data but also lowers the life-time of the device itself.

+If you are working on an SSD you can either wipe the whole drive OR work on encrypted files from the start, if they contain sensitive data.

+### Safe file removal from magnetic hard drives

-To ensure files are properly deleted, the following two CLI commands can be installed and used:
+To ensure files are properly deleted, the following CLI commands can be installed and used:

-shred
+- shred
+- wipe

-sudo apt-get install secure-delete
+- secure-delete
   - srm ... secure remove
   - sfill ... overwrite free hard drive space
   - sswap ... cleanse swap space
   - sdmem ... cleanse RAM

 For an introduction check the following [article]( https://www.howtogeek.com/425232/how-to-securely-delete-files-on-linux/)